-The African American Studies minor exposes students to the interdisciplinary study of the history, politics, arts, experiences, and intellectual traditions of African Americans.
+Our minor exposes students to the interdisciplinary study of the history, politics, art, experiences, and intellectual traditions of African Americans.

 USF's vision to educate students who will fashion a more just and humane world is central to the mission of African American Studies.
 The minor provides opportunities for students to engage in rigorous examinations of social inequality, change, and justice.
-These conversations are made especially challenging by confronting students with the moral and political demands of social diversity, which includes class, culture, ethnicity, gender, race, and sexuality.
-This educational experience prepares students to responsibly and respectfully engage in our common pursuit of justice.
+These conversations confront students with the moral and political demands of social diversity, which includes class, culture, ethnicity, gender, race, and sexuality.
+This prepares students to responsibly and respectfully engage in our common pursuit of justice.